GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Simplicity is hard to build, easy to use, and hard to charge for.
-Complexity is easy to build, hard to use, and easy to charge for.
+> ### There are many terrible mistakes to make in program design, so go ahead and make them so that you understand them better.
 >
-> ~ *Chris Sacca*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts